 - Disable IGMP Proxying.
 IGMP proxying allows a computer on the local area network (LAN) to receive the multicast traffic it is interested in from the Internet.
-If you do not need this feature, you can select this check box to disable it. - 5.
+If you do not need this feature, you can select this check box to disable it. - VPN Passthrough.
+VPN connects two secure networks over the Internet.
+The router supports VPN passthrough for IPSec, PPTP, and L2TP. - 5.
 Click the Apply button.
-Your settings are saved.

-Set Up a Default DMZ Server
+Set up a default DMZ server